Strong-Bee/NexPeer/README.md

 # 👥 Peer Management

-NexPeer is designed to provide a dedicated device/peer management experience.
+NexPeer is designed to provide a dedicated device and peer management experience.

-Potential peer information includes:
+### Peer Information

 * Device name
 * Peer ID